-We will try to connect everyone as soon as possible, but as this is a community project we are relying on volunteers to arrange the installation (although any work to install a wireless receiver on the roof / aerial will be carried out by a professional installer)
+We will discuss with you the likely timescale for connection, but as this is a community project we rely on availability of volunteers to arrange the installation (except wireless receivers on the roof which are fitted by a professional installer).

-- install additional equipment to improve the wireless connection
+- install additional equipment to improve the wireless connection, or

 - work with you and your neighbours to accelerate the provision of a fibre optic connection

-The long term goal is to provide a fibre optic connection to everyone in Fiskerton and Morton as soon as we can – but this depends on everyone helping out, getting together with their neighbours to plan where the ducting will go and digging the ducting.
+The long term goal is to provide a fibre optic connection possible to everyone in Fiskerton and Morton as soon as we can – but this largely depends on everyone helping out, and participating with their neighbours to plan where the ducting will go and helping digging for the ducting.

 We have prepared an “FAQ” to explain how VOIP works and there are many to VOIP service providers to choose from.
 Some of these can be free if you are calling people on the same system, and others have contracts, either with a monthly standing charge and a free calls allowance, or no monthly charge and pay-per call.
 The link below provides a summary of some of the VoIP phone providers for the UK.

 Vonage is possibly the simplest VOIP service, and contracts start from about £9 a month, depending on the service you choose.
 You can keep your existing phone number.
 Calls to non-premium UK landline numbers are free, and overseas calls significantly cheaper than landline providers.

 Please note that F4RN is not providing any phone services directly, and we are not affiliated to any VoIP provider.
 However, Vonage have offered to give a rebate of £90 to any customers who both subscribe to F4RN broadband and sign up for Vonage.
 You can use the link below, or the phone number 0333 2120147.
 F4RN will obtain the cashback after you have been a Vonage customer for 3 months, and will pass it all on to you.